ansible/ansible/docs/docsite/rst/guide_vultr.rst

     [default]
     key = GBDSS7CHXCQPPOAS21YH2HUKQSEQQ2TYPIGQ

 The credentials file has multi key support, identified by a section name.
-The credentials file may or may not have a default section to be used as the default key.
+It may or may not contain a default section to be used as the default key.

 .. code-block:: ini